nrejack/ecapy/README.md

 `python3 ecapybara.py`

-You will be prompte to select one of the rules from 0-255, and the number of steps you would like to iterate.
+You will be prompted to select one of the rules from 0-255, and the number of steps you would like to iterate.
 Output will be scaled to fit the number of columns in your terminal window with some padding.

 ## TODO
 - Larger number of steps doesn't generate expected output.